Last Updated on October 12, 2020

 - Switch off heat and let pressure drop off of its own accord.
 This can take up to 15 minutes in my case.
 (Never open the lid while the cooker is still under pressure)

-- In the meanwhile, cut onions and prepare the dressing (mix vinegar, olive oil, salt, and pepper in a small bowl.)
+- In the meanwhile, cut onions and prepare the Balsamic vinaigrette (mix vinegar, olive oil, salt, and pepper in a small bowl.)

-- When beets are just cool enough to handle, use your hands to push the skins using rubber gloves.
+- When veggies are just cool enough to handle, use your hands to push the skins using rubber gloves.

-- Use a large bowl and grate beets on a box grater.
+- Use a large mixing bowl and a box grater for cutting the beets.